Big Fun (Inner City song)

 "Big Fun" is a song by American electronic music group Inner City, released in August 1988 by 10 Records and Virgin as the first single from their debut album, Paradise (1989).
-The song is written by group members Kevin Saunderson and Paris Grey with Art Forest and James Pennington, while Saunderson produced it.
+The song is written by group members Kevin Saunderson and Shanna Jackson, formally known as Paris Grey with Art Forest and James Pennington, while Saunderson produced it.
 It went to number one on the US Billboard Dance Club Play chart for one week and was the first of five releases by the band to reach the top spot.
 "Big Fun" also peaked at number 50 on the Billboard Hot Black Singles chart.
 In the United Kingdom, it was a top-10 hit, peaking at number eight on the UK Singles Chart.

+Origins

+Kevin Saunderson was working on the track in 1987 while attending college.
+His friend, Terry Baldwin was a Chicago house producer who introduced Paris Grey to Saunderson where he then decided her vocals fit perfectly for the song, successfully blending electric beats and soft pop sounds.

+The song emerged during a time of electronic dance music that had not yet separated Chicago house and Detroit techno.
+The track combines a steady, dance-oriented rhythm often associated with Chicago house as well as including more synthetic textures and production styles that would become the future of techno.

+"Big Fun" was an important factor in bringing the electronic genre to an international audience, particularly in the United Kingdom; where listeners distinguished house and techno as two separate genres.
+It is often viewed as the crossover between house and techno that led to the evolution of techno being defined as its own genre in the late 1980's and 1990's.

 Critical reception

 AllMusic editor John Bush described "Big Fun" as a "surprise crossover success" in the United Kingdom.
 Stuart Maconie from NME wrote, "'Big Fun' is a dream of a record.
 Sparse and alienated but with a heart of pure raspberry ripple.
 Heard under the right circumstances at around 1am you may well mistake it for the voice of God."
 Another NME editor, John McCready said, "Kevin's production, the musical input of James Pennington and the smooth vocal stylings of Paris Grey are instinctive."